 If you arrange your maturities correctly, the interest income (yield) you receive from a bond can be a stable source of retirement income.

 Some things you need to know about bonds:

 Companies assign quality ratings to bonds that show whether the issuer will pay the yields and return your principal.

-Companies that grade bonds include Standard & Poor’s Global Ratings, Moody’s, and Fitch Ratings.
+Companies that grade bonds include Standard and Poor's Global Ratings, Moody's, and Fitch Ratings.